BrayanLemusQ/SearchPlayersAndTeamsFIFA21UltimateTeam/Commit Status.md

 # Commit Purpose
- Table Creation and existence verification
+Creation of files to database configuration and routes definition in order to organize the code and separate functionalities

 ## Operation